zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 }
 ```

-If you've used Prisma, you should it very familiar.
+If you've used Prisma, you should find it very familiar.
 The data modeling parts are identical.
 The only differences are the access policy rules denoted by the `@@allow` and `@@deny` attributes.

 At runtime, ZenStack creates transparent proxies around PrismaClient and automatically enforces the access policies.
 In short, your ORM becomes a secured data access layer.
 Why does it matter?
-Don't worry, we'll get to that later.
+Don't worry; we'll get to that shortly.

 ## From Schema to Hooks

-Besides modeling data and access control, you can also ask ZenStack to generate other artifacts for you from the schema.
+Besides modeling data and access control, you can ask ZenStack to generate other artifacts from the schema.
 For example, we can generate TanStack Query hooks by adding a plugin:

 ```zmodel
 plugin hooks {